bpftrace/bpftrace/docs/developers.md

 ## Continuous integration

 CI executes the above tests in a matrix of different environments:

-- Standard (dynamically linked) bpftrace built on Ubuntu 20.04 LTS with different versions of LLVM.
+- Standard (dynamically linked) bpftrace built on NixOS with different versions of LLVM.
 - bpftrace with all dependencies, except for libc, statically linked.
 Uses Ubuntu 20.04, LLVM 12, and is linked dynamically to two different versions of libc.
 - bpftrace with all dependencies, including libc, statically linked.
 Uses Alpine and LLVM 10.

 The first matrix is defined in `.github/workflows/ci.yml` and the latter two in `.github/workflows/embedded.yml`.